Harcyah/hero-quests/README.md

 # hero-quests

-Display interesting world quests at login.
+A world of warcraft addon, aiming at logging interesting world quests at login.

-## Issues
+Doesn't work, atm:

 - Race condition, probably caused by rewards data availability
 - ItemLinks are at base level